TokamakUI/Tokamak/docs/FAQ.md

 ##  What's the history behind it?

 The first commit to this project was made in September 2018, 9 months before SwiftUI was publicly announced.
-Original maintainer of it had a feeling it would be beneficial to replace UIKit and AppKit with a declarative UI framework.
+The original maintainer of it had a feeling it would be beneficial to replace UIKit and AppKit with a declarative UI framework.
 It originally started as a port of the [React API](https://reactjs.org/) to Swift.
 The opinion of the original maintainer was that React was a pretty good solution at that time and was adopted widely enough for people to be acquainted with the general idea.
 The architecture of React